 The Cornell Sustainable Cropping Systems Lab has been working on perennial grains for the past two years.
 Here we summarize some of our recent projects related to perennial grains.

-In August of 2014, we initiated a long-term experiment (Figure 3) at the Cornell Musgrave Research Farm in Aurora, NY in collaboration with Dr. Steve Culman (a Cornell Soil and Crop Sciences alumnus, now Assistant Professor of Soil Fertility at The Ohio State University) and five other researchers across the US.
+Multi-site forage experiment In August of 2014, we initiated a long-term experiment (Figure 3) at the Cornell Musgrave Research Farm in Aurora, NY in collaboration with Dr. Steve Culman (a Cornell Soil and Crop Sciences alumnus, now Assistant Professor of Soil Fertility at The Ohio State University) and five other researchers across the US.
 The objectives of this experiment are to: 1) determine the effects of harvesting forage on Kernza grain yields and profitability, and 2) evaluate Kernza grain and forage yields over time across multiple environments.

 We planted Kernza at 15 lb seed/acre at 7.5-inch row spacing using a grain drill.
 Although this experiment compared several treatments, here we focus on two.
 One treatment, ‘Grain’, was harvested for grain and then straw in the summer.
 The other treatment, ‘Forage & Grain’, included a spring forage harvest prior to stem elongation (Figure 4) in addition to the summer grain and straw harvest.
 We measured forage yield, grain yield, and plant height at grain harvest.